BrightID/BrightID/README.md

 ## Decentralized & Nonintrusive

 The network consists of volunteers [running nodes](https://github.com/BrightID/BrightID-Node).
-Nodes host the trust graph used for verification, but there's no personal information stored there.
+Nodes host the social graph used for verification, but there's no personal information stored there.

 ## Mobile App